AllToTheX/ArdPi/README.md

 Initialy created for using the RC552 NFC Reader/writer library for Arduino on the Raspberry Pi running Raspbian.

-To enbale SPI on Raspbian:
+To enable SPI on Raspbian:

 Run `sudo raspi-config` and enable SPI in the advanced menu.